atharva-kokane/IntelliCharge/README.md

 The core of the user interaction is the HMI Display Android application.
 This app serves as the central control panel, allowing users to manage their charging sessions remotely.

 ## Key Features:
-Remote Control: Start and stop charging sessions directly from your phone.
+-Remote Control: Start and stop charging sessions directly from your phone.
-Real-Time Monitoring: View live data, including charging status, battery level, and connection strength. contactless Experience: A completely digital interface for a modern and hygienic interaction.
+-Real-Time Monitoring: View live data, including charging status, battery level, and connection strength.
+-contactless Experience: A completely digital interface for a modern and hygienic interaction.
-Intuitive UI: A clean and simple design focused on ease of use.
+-Intuitive UI: A clean and simple design focused on ease of use.

 ## How to Get the AppYou can download and test the Android application by following these steps:
 1) Navigate to the Releases section of this repository.